mikifus/padland/README.md

 1.3.7

 ## Changelog
+### v1.4
+- Fixed a bug for API < 23
+- Full url can be now pasted for pad name and gets automatically parsed
+- Added option to edit pads
+- Allows to assign a local name for pads
+- Allows better NodeJS interaction for compatibility with MyPads

 ### v1.3.7
 - Fixed a major bug that didn't allow to create new pads
 - Fixed a bug that didn't allow to select a recently created server as default